VaxGen Biopharmaceutical Manufacturing Plant, San Francisco, California, USA

 Joint venture partners

-The development of the new facility was part of a major joint venture that included Celltrion Inc. Celltrion is a partnership between VaxGen and South Korean Nexol Corp, Korea Tobacco & Ginseng corporation (KT&G) and J Stephen and Co Ventures Ltd.
+The development of the facility was part of a major joint venture that included Celltrion.
+Celltrion is a partnership between VaxGen and South Korean Nexol Corporation, Korea Tobacco & Ginseng Corporation (KT&G) and J Stephen and Co Ventures.

 The joint venture included a much larger plant for biologics manufacture, which was completed in Incheon, South Korea in 2006.
 The whole venture attracted an investment of $120m.